-A combination boiler, or combi boiler as it is typically known, is a boiler which provides the heat for both the radiators and the domestic hot water outlets in the home.
-Combi boilers are the most common type of boiler in the UK, accounting for around 70% of central heating system configurations in British households.
+A combination boiler, or combi boiler as it is typically known, is a boiler which provides the heat for both the radiators and the hot water outlets in the home.
+Around 70% of British homes use a combi boiler, making them the most common boiler type in the UK.

-The most distinguishing aspect of a combi boiler is that it eliminates the need for a hot water cylinder and for water cisterns in the loft space.
-This is because the water for the central heating is supplied via a temporary connection to the mains, instead of a feed and expansion tank.
-As for the hot water for the taps, there is no need for a boiler to heat water in a hot water cylinder – a combi boiler heats water from the mains on demand.
+The key aspect of combi boilers is that there is no need for water cisterns in the loft or a hot water cylinder.
+This is because the water for the central heating is supplied via a temporary connection to the mains instead of a feed and expansion tank.
+As for the hot water for the taps, combi boilers heat it on demand from the mains.
 Without the need for a hot water cylinder, there is consequently no need for a cold water storage cistern.

 Combi boilers are fuelled by natural gas or oil.
 Common manufacturers include Ideal, Vaillant, Vokera, Potterton, Baxi, Glow-worm and Worcester Bosch.
 Gas combi boilers are usually wall-mountable, while oil-fuelled ones are often free-standing.
 It is illegal for an engineer or indeed any individual who is not on the Gas Safe Register to work on a gas-fuelled combi boiler.